ocaml-community/awesome-ocaml/README.md

 - [ocaml-tls](https://github.com/mirleft/ocaml-tls) – TLS in pure OCaml.
 - [Digestif](https://github.com/mirage/digestif) - Hash algorithms (like SHA* or BLAKE2*) in OCaml and C.
 - [cryptokit](https://github.com/xavierleroy/cryptokit) – The Cryptokit library for OCaml provides a variety of cryptographic primitives that can be used to implement cryptographic protocols in security-sensitive applications.
+- [nocoiner](https://github.com/marcoonroad/nocoiner) - A Commitment Schemes library for Multi-party Computations such as online Auctions and Gambling.
 - [nocrypto](https://github.com/mirleft/ocaml-nocrypto) – A small cryptographic library behind the ocaml-tls project.
 It is built to be straightforward to use, adhere to functional programming principles and able to run in a Xen-based unikernel.

 > Note: The differences between `nocrypto` and `cryptokit` cryptographic libraries are described in the following blog post: [OCaml-TLS: building the nocrypto library core](https://mirage.io/blog/introducing-nocrypto).